-- WH.19 Analyze the influence of fiscal policies such as taxation and tariffs, trade embargoes, and spending policies on national economies. - WH.20 Describe the causes of trade, commerce, and industrialization and how they affected governments and societies from 1300 to 2010. - WH.21 Explain the economic, demographic, social, and cultural consequences of coerced labor throughout the world. - WH.22 Analyze trends of increasing economic interdependence and interconnectedness in world history from 1300 to 2010. - WH.23 Analyze the impact of natural resources on the development of the Louisiana economy within the context of global interdependence. - WH.24 Analyze the effect that humans have had on the environment in terms of resources, migration patterns, and global environmental issues. - WH.25 Explain the relationship between the physical environment and culture on local, national, and global scales. - WH.26 Analyze the causes and effects of the movement of people, culture, religion, goods, diseases, and technologies through established systems of connection. - WH.27 Explain how regional interactions shaped the development of empires and states from 1300 to 2010. - WH.28 Explain the effectiveness of institutions designed to foster collaboration, compromise, and development from the post-Napoleonic era to the present. - WH.29 Analyze how advancements in communication, technology, and trade impact global interactions from 1300 to 2010. - WH.30 Analyze patterns of population distribution and migration from 1300 to 2010.
+- WH.24 Analyze the effect that humans have had on the environment in terms of resources, migration patterns, and global environmental issues. - WH.25 Explain the relationship between the physical environment and culture on local, national, and global scales. - WH.26 Analyze the causes and effects of the movement of people, culture, religion, goods, diseases, and technologies through established systems of connection. - WH.27 Explain how regional interactions shaped the development of empires and states from 1300 to 2010. - WH.28 Explain the effectiveness of institutions designed to foster collaboration, compromise, and development from the post-Napoleonic era to the present. - WH.29 Analyze how advancements in communication, technology, and trade have affected global interactions from 1300 to 2010. - WH.30 Analyze patterns of population distribution and migration from 1300 to 2010.